 The Olympic and Paralympic Games capture our hearts every two years, with athletes putting their agility on the line for their country.
 But just because the Games don't occur all the time, it doesn't mean you can't relive the excitement throughout the year.

 The museum showcases the history of Team USA at the Olympic and Paralympic Games with artifacts, interactive storytelling, media and impressive technology that embody the Olympic and Paralympic movements.
-Exhibits will take visitors on a journey through the personal struggles and career-defining moments of Team USA's athletes.
-Due to impressive and cutting-edge design, the building has maximum accessibility and is inclusive for all visitors and will be chock-full of interactive experiences, awesome architecture and more.
+Exhibits take visitors on a journey through the personal struggles and career-defining moments of Team USA's athletes.
+Due to impressive and cutting-edge design, the building has maximum accessibility and is inclusive for all visitors and is chock-full of interactive experiences, awesome architecture and more.